QCD mesonic screening masses using Gribov quantization: High-temperature static correlators in QCD

 \section{High-temperature static correlators in QCD}

 The Euclidean Lagrangian of the quarks at finite temperature QCD is given by

-Here, the covariant derivative ($D_{\mu}$) of the fermionic field is given by
+Here, the covariant derivative ($\mathcal{D}_{\mu}$) of the fermionic field is given by

 where $T^{a}$ are the generators defined in fundamental represenation of group $SU(N_c)$, which are hermitian in nature.
-The quark field $\psi$ is an $N_F$-component vector in flavor space.
+The quark field $\psi$ is an $N_f$-component vector in flavor space.
 For the sake of simplicity, we will assume M to be a diagonal and degenerate matrix, $\text{M} = \text{diag}(m,\cdots m),$ and we will take the assumption of $m=0$.
 We may use quark fields to define bilinear objects with varying spin and flavor structures.
 We are interested in the operators having the form,

 where $\Gamma$ can take the values $\{1,\gamma_{5},\gamma_{\mu},\gamma_{\mu}\gamma_{5}\}$ for the different channels, namely scalar, pseudoscalar, vector, and pseudo vector $S^{a}, P^{a}, V_{\mu}^{a}$ and $A_{\mu}^{a}$ respectively.
-The traceless matrices $F^{a}$ along with the identity matrix $F^{s}$ provides the flavor basis,
+The traceless matrices $f^{a}$ along with the identity matrix $f^{s}$ provides the flavor basis,

-with $a,b = 1,2,\cdots N^{2}_{F} - 1$.
+with $a,b = 1,2,\cdots N^{2}_{f} - 1$.
 For the operators defined in eq.~\eqref{opera_form}, we will focus on the correlators having the structure as

 or, in position space,